-Management of the reporting unit assessed that cash, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short term maturities of these instruments.
+Management of the Australian Hotels Association - ACT Branch assessed that cash, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short term maturities of these instruments.

 The fair value of financial assets and liabilities is included at the amount which the instrument could be exchanged in a current transaction between willing parties.